nikhithn/Kiko-plus/about.md

-My name is Nikhith Naidu, and I am a developer based out of NYC.
+Hi!
+I'm Nikhith Naidu, and I am a developer based out of NYC.
 I've spent most of my career in security, but I have worked on everything from DevOps to Machine Learning.

 You can reach out to me at nikhithn@gmail.com.